See upcoming events on the Field Day Facebook Page

 My name is Camie Stockhausen and I help horses and riders.
 Whether the goal is competition, trail riding or something else, I am available to help riders and horses understand each other better.
-You can learn about me, or see what is coming up at Field Day, below.

 I am a USEA ICP-certified riding instructor and teach primarily at my private facility in Cambridge, Iowa.
 Many riders trailer in to the facility for lessons.